• Skip to primary navigation

 Watch a Sunrise with Some Hot Cocoa

 If you just need to get out of town, set the alarm early and enjoy a sunrise view.
-You can opt to hike to the famous Dream Lake or you can simply park at the Many Parks Overlook (right before the Trail Ridge Road closure gates) for this winter activity in Rocky Mountain National Park.
+You can opt to hike to the famous Lake Haiyaha or you can simply park at the Many Parks Overlook (right before the Trail Ridge Road closure gates) for this winter activity in Rocky Mountain National Park.
 Don’t forget to pack the coffee and cocoa!

 things to do in Rocky Mountain National Park in winter